Mixed connective tissue disease

 Mixed connective tissue disease symptoms

 Individuals with mixed connective tissue disease have symptoms that overlap with those of two or more connective tissue diseases.
-These diseases include systemic lupus erythematosus, polymyositis, scleroderma, and rheumatoid arthritis.
+These diseases include systemic lupus erythematosus (SLE), polymyositisdermatomyositisscleroderma, and rheumatoid arthritis.
+The key features of early mixed connective-tissue disease (MCTD) are Raynaud phenomenon, inflammatory arthritis, swollen hands, and myalgia (muscle pain) or myositis (muscle inflammation) 39.

 Early indications of mixed connective tissue disease can include: